revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-To run test classes in Maven, we need surefire plugin and we need to check and configure our settings in setting.xml and pom.xml for a property named `test.`
+To run test classes in Maven, we need surefire plugin, and we need to check and configure our settings in setting.xml and pom.xml for a property named `test.`

 </blockquote>
 </details>